 Ants and termites are repelled by castor oil.
 Though unpleasantly sticky, it’s very effective in keeping the critters out of wherever you want to keep them out.

-- Bathing soap with a concoction of besan, moong flour (home-grown!) and kasturi turmeric.
+- Bathing soap with a traditional concoction of besan, moong flour (home-grown!) and kasturi turmeric.
 It’s a good exfoliator too.

 - Shampoo with shikakai/ besan/ soapnut.
 Shikakai powder is traditional in south India, and needs no introduction.
 So is besan or kadalai mav.
 Haven’t yet mastered the art of using this on my hair though – it tends to stick to your scalp.
 Still working on it!
 Ritha/ aritha/ soapnut juice stings like the devil if you get it in your eyes, but it really gets your hair clean and soft.
 If you’re used to oiling your hair first, though, you’ll need to reduce the amount you use.
 No conditioner needed for any of these products!
 I’m trying to grow all these helpful plants on the farm.